Movatterモバイル変換

 Google’s Nest cam (and most Nest products) are designed to be extra easy to use and install, ideal for people who want quick eyes on their important belongings with minimal work.
 Set up the Nest’s mount indoors or outdoors, and use the magnetic connection to snap the cam on, adjust it and take it offer easily whenever you need to recharge.

-That makes maintenance especially easy, which is important because of the lower battery life on this camera.
-In our tests, we found the design excellent if a bit bulky, and we liked the floodlight option too if you don't mind wiring in another component.
+That makes maintenance especially easy, which is important because of this camera's lower battery life.
+In our tests, we found the design excellent if a bit bulky, and we liked the floodlight option, too, if you don't mind wiring in another component.
+Speaking of wiring, there are third-genGoogle Nest Outdoor and Indoor cams available with improved resolution, but they are wired only, and there's no versatile option like this one, so I'm still recommending this model.

 Who is this for: